Chymyst/chymyst-core/docs/roadmap.md

  3 * 3 - Write a tutorial section about timers and time-outs: cancellable recurring jobs, cancellable subscriptions, time-outs on receiving replies from non-blocking molecules (?)

- 3 * 4 - Blocking molecule emitter should have a Future[] API as well.
+ 3 * 4 - Blocking molecule emitter's Future[] API should report errors (failure to give a reply value), while a non-Future API doesn't do this.
 When exception is thrown in the reaction, the Promise will fail.
 Emitting thread could inspect the promise and detect the failure.
 In this way, we can still have some error reporting from exceptions (which was removed in 0.2.0).
 However, a better mechanism could be implemented.

  5 * 5 - Implement full error recovery: attach an error handler to a reaction.
 Error handler is another reaction that has an automatic `Throwable` input and otherwise has the same input molecules as the errored reaction. `go { case a(x) + b(y) => ... } recoverWith { (e: Throwable) => go { case a(x) + b(y) => ... } }`
   Recovery semantics: